Quinzical/Quinzical-app/wiki/Wiki.md

-# Wiki for team-44 assignment three
+# Wiki for team-44 Assignment Three, Four and Project
 ## This wiki contains meeting notes from Zoom meetings that were held twice weekly over the course of this assignment construction
 ---
 ### Meeting 1: 07/09/2020